HomeResearchProjectsResumeCodeNotes

 Hello, World!

-I'm Seth Ebner, a final-year PhD student at Johns Hopkins University affiliated with the Center for Language and Speech Processing.
-My advisor is Benjamin Van Durme.
+I'm Seth Ebner, a research scientist at Kensho.
+I went to grad school at Johns Hopkins, where I was affiliated with the Center for Language and Speech Processing and was advised by Benjamin Van Durme.

 Research interests

 I am interested in natural language processing and computational linguistics, particularly semantics and pragmatics and their applications.
-Most of my recent work has focused on information extraction, especially in multi-sentence and multilingual or cross-lingual settings.
-I also work on representations and models of speaker belief.
+A lot of my work has focused on information extraction, especially in multi-sentence and multilingual or cross-lingual settings.
+I have also worked on representations and models of speaker belief, and have also done some work on measuring factuality.

-I have also done research in text-to-speech processing, neuromorphic architectures, binary integer programming, and cache replacement policies.
+In undergrad, I did research in text-to-speech processing, neuromorphic architectures, binary integer programming, and cache replacement policies.

 Selected publications